jujubee413/dh140/READme.md

 >how do you know how tall you are?
 ___
 ### What is DH140?
 In this class, students like myself will be be introduced to the groundworks of coding and data science for __humanist__.
 We will tackle the basics of Python and learn basic data science tools, eventually working our way up to geospatial analysis and GIS.
-In the end, the skills gained from this course will allow us to critically and accuratly analyse humanistic data and help forward our endeavours in humanistic research!
+In the end, the skills gained from this course will allow us to critically and accuratly analyze humanistic data and help forward our endeavours in humanistic research!
 ___
 ### Goals
 _Specifically_, here are a list of the things I hope to accomplish in DH140